 Stephanie Kalinowsky as moderator for the ACPM Advocacy Update: Key 2020 Pension Developments and What To Expect for 2021

 Overview Designed and taught by Canada’s leading pensions experts, this unique program will provide you with the key knowledge, practical strategies and guidance you need to succeed in the complex world of pensions.
-Agenda To view the agenda for this program, please click here.
+Overview of the Canadian Retirement System Different Types of Pension Plans: Defined benefit Defined contribution Multi-employer Jointly sponsored Public sector Canada/Quebec Pension…

 In Partnership with the HRPA, the Canadian Pension and Benefits Institute is pleased to offer the Pension Certificate Program again for the Spring 2020!
 Pensions and retirement savings used to be a relatively straightforward area for HR professionals.
 Not anymore.
 While still a very important element of employee compensation, the landscape of pension and retirement…